 These findings suggest that in addition to the BPD diagnosis at 36 weeks, other factors modulate late respiratory outcomes during childhood.
 Measures to reduce maternal smoking will not only lower the risk for preterm birth but also will improve late respiratory morbidities after preterm birth.

-A prospective, observational cohort study of the seasonal dynamics of airway pathogens in the aetiology of exacerbations in COPD

-Wilkinson TMA, Aris E, Bourne S et al.
+A prospective, observational cohort study of the seasonal dynamics of airway pathogens Wilkinson TMA, Aris E, Bourne S et al.